beamaginelidar/l3cam_ros/README.md

 # l3cam_ros

-This package is an ROS driver for the L3Cam camera manufactured by [Beamagine](https://beamagine.com/).
+This package is an ROS driver for the L3Cam device manufactured by [Beamagine](https://beamagine.com/).
 The driver relies on the library provided by Beamagine as part of the [L3Cam SDK](https://github.com/beamaginelidar/libl3cam.git).

 This package is supported only on Linux systems and has only been tested with ROS noetic on an Ubuntu 20.04 system.